zombcode/cardamomo/README.md

 })
 ```

-The actions is called when client send a message using the required JSON format:
+The actions is called when the client sends a message using the required JSON format:

-> - Action: A string with the action name
+> - Action: A string containing the action name
-> - Params: A JSON with params that will be send to the action
+> - Params: A JSON containing the params that will be sent to the action

 ##### Socket send

-This action is used with the client variable for sending data to the client websocket,
+This action is used with the client variable to send data to the client websocket.
-for example you can send a message like this
+For example, you can send a message like this:

 ```sh
 type MessageParam struct {